Architect0711/BatchScriptReference/README.md

 # PythonRelativePath.cmd

 Call a Python Script from a Path relative to the Batch Script using a Python Executable from a Path relative to the Batch Script.

+# SqlBackupDatabase.cmd

+Create a Backup from an Sql Server Database